-Government Code Section 11347.3.
-This is too restrictive.
-It precludes review of essential materials, such as the statement required when adopting an emergency regulation.
-It can also preclude review of evidence that the agency did not comply with the rulemaking procedures in adopting the regulation.
+in the rulemaking file, such as the statement of emergency required when adopting an emergency regulation.
+It can also preclude review of evidence showing that the agency did not comply with the rulemaking procedures in adopting the regulation.
 For example, proof that an agency failed to include written public comments in a rulemaking file requires review of the excluded comments.
-Also, where it is asserted that an agency statement is an invalid "underground regulation" (i.e. it should have been adopted under the APA but was not), the court will need to consider the text of the purported underground regulation in order to determine whether it is, in fact, a regulation subject to the APA.
+The proposed law addresses this problem by expanding the scope of the record on review to include materials necessary for that review.